fzi-forschungszentrum-informatik/Lanelet2/lanelet2_routing/README.md

     * `area` (reachable area to lanelet/area relation)

 ## Route vs Path vs Sequence
 When querying data in the routing graph, you will come across the terms _route_, _path_ and _sequence_.
-They have a special meaning and are data-wise different classes.
+In contrast to a simple set of lanelets (data-wise a vector of lanelets), they have a special meaning and are data-wise different classes.

 A *route* means all the lanelets that can be used to a destination without driving a different road.
 They can be connected by a generic sequence of lane changes and successors.